Facebook unveils Horizon Home social VR, Messenger VR calls, and fitness VR on road to metaverse

 Given the controversies, Zuckerberg said, “I just want to acknowledge that I get that probably there are a bunch of people will say that this isn’t a time to focus on the future.
 And I want to acknowledge that there are clearly important issues to work on in the present.
 And we’re committed to continuing to do that and continuing the massive industry-leading effort that we have on that.
 At the same time, I think there will always be issues in the present.
 So I think it’s still important to push forward and continue trying to create what the future is.”

-So Zuckerberg continues to invest in VR, noting how his Facebook Reality Lab division — which includes Oculus — will invest more than $10 billion this year in metaverse efforts.
+Zuckerberg continues to invest in VR, noting how his Facebook Reality Lab division — which includes Oculus — will invest more than $10 billion this year in metaverse efforts that include both VR and AR.
 Facebook also plans to hire more than 10,000 people in Europe for the division.

+As for defining it, Zuckerberg said it isn’t like being on a Zoom call, as we have all done during the pandemic.
 Zuckerberg said the metaverse should feel like you’re embedded in a place, with a sense of presence, the feeling that you are transported to some place.
 He said that gaming will be the way that people step into the metaverse for the first time, as gaming has the infrastructure for economies through virtual goods and engagement with fans.

 The metaverse

-In the press briefing ahead of the event, Zuckerberg talked about how the company views the metaverse.
+In the press briefing ahead of the event as well as in his speech itself, Zuckerberg talked extensively about how the company views the metaverse.

 “We basically think of the metaverse is the successor of the mobile internet, in the sense that the mobile Internet didn’t completely replace everything that came before it,” Zuckerberg said.
 “It’s not that the metaverse is going to completely replace something that comes before it.
 But it’s the next platform.
 In that sense, it’s not a thing that a company builds.
 It is a broader platform that I think we’re all going to contribute towards building in a way that is open and interoperable.”